 Can my teeth shift with a retainer?

-Retainers are designed to prevent the teeth from shifting.
+Retainers are designed to prevent the teeth from shifting after orthodontic treatment.
+Teeth will gradually shift back into their original position if you do not consistently wear your retainer.
+However, your age and the original alignment of your teeth can all affect whether or not you experience orthodontic relapse.
 In the event that your teeth shift with a retainer, you will need to get fitted for a new retainer.

 How long does it take for teeth to relapse?

 On average, it typically takes up to a year for the teeth to stabilize after treatment.
 While the teeth naturally want to shift into their original position, a retainer can help prevent shifting and allow the teeth to stay in their post-treatment condition.

 Can a tooth gap come back after braces?